-COOPI works in the most vulnerable contexts, operating in emergency situations and development contexts.
+COOPI works in the most vulnerable contexts, supporting communities for recovery and long-lasting development.

 COOPI operates in contexts of extreme poverty and socio-political or environmental vulnerability implementing the Linking Relief, Rehabilitation and Development (LRRD) approach.
 This gives COOPI the chance to provide sustainable and long-term responses, ensuring continuity between security, humanitarian aid and development.

 Thanks to the experience and the ability to find innovative solutions, COOPI responds efficiently to the urgent needs of the population.
 In particular, in the Middle East - torn apart by the Syrian crisis - and in the Lake Chad Region - hit by Boko Haram violence - we carry out a model of intervention that is no longer only local, but multi-country instead.
 This allows us to meet the needs of displaced and refugee communities in a more coordinated and timely manner.